ibagayev/OverscrollWebView/README.md

 OverscrollWebView
 =================

-WebView for android, which responds to left/right overscroll.
+WebView for android, which responds to left and right overscroll events.